You are cordially invited...

 Presented by the Harvard University Department of History & Literature

-Location: Harvard University, Cambridge, MA 02138 Word Becomes Flesh: A Conversation with Trinh Mai (film screening and lecture) date: Thursday, April 11, 2019 6-8pm That We Should Be Heirs: The Art of Letting Go and Reclaiming our Inherited Strengths (workshop) date: Friday, April 12, 2019 12-2pm, location to be announced
+Location: Harvard University, Cambridge, MA 02138 Word Becomes Flesh: A Conversation with Trinh Mai (film screening and lecture) date: 12 Quincy Street, Barker 024: Thursday, April 11, 2019 6-8pm That We Should Be Heirs: The Art of Letting Go and Reclaiming our Inherited Strengths (workshop) date: 2 Arrow Street, Suite 420: Friday, April 12, 2019 12-2pm

 I am so very honored to have been invited to present my work with the students and faculty of Harvard University.
 As part of their Asian American conversation series, I will be speaking about how oral and written history has informed the development of my artwork, and how the creative process has been vital in research, documenting history, and the gathering of perspectives that make up history.
 I’ll be sharing the ways in which I use of various media to retell the narrative, and inciting community engagement through the arts.
 What a unique opportunity to encourage others to delve further into their own histories and the ways in which they might help pass on their own stories!